WatChMaL/CNN/README.md

 Examples :

 ```
-Train and validate a classifier using the sample configuration file
+# Train and validate a classifier using the sample configuration file

 python3 watchmal.py -l test_resnet
 ```

 ```
-Train and validate a variational autoencoder using the sample configuration file
+# Train and validate a variational autoencoder using the sample configuration file

 python3 watchmal_vae.py -l test_kvaenet
 ```

+More in-depth usage options and configurations are described in **USER_GUIDE.md**.

 ## Credits <a id="credits"></a>